Learning Outcomes

 - Third-Party Managed Accounts (TPMAs) (Rule 11) involve outsourcing fund management; money is not client money under the Rules.

-- Firms using TPMAs must ensure written informed client consent regarding terms, fees, and rights (Rule 11.1(b)).
+- Firms using TPMAs must ensure written informed client consent regarding terms, fees, and rights (Rule 11.1(b)) and must obtain and review provider statements regularly (Rule 11.2).

 Key Terms and Concepts